 How do I get involved?

-E-mail ABRR 2017 Chairman Alan Anspaugh at firstname.lastname@example.org for more information.
+E-mail Alan Anspaugh at firstname.lastname@example.org for more information.

 What will it cost me to participate?

-Each two person team pays for their own expenses, so figure 600 miles worth of fuel, modest hotel rooms for 2 days, and meals, roughly $350.
-Beyond that, each team pays a registration fee (to be determined but it was $100 in 2016) that supports the infrastructure of the run: things like the rally door tags and window clings the cars wear, the route guides, and the cost of promoting the run itself like this web site, etc.
+Each two person team pays for their own expenses, so figure 600 miles worth of fuel, modest hotel rooms for 2 days, and the meal plan, roughly $600.
+Beyond that, each team pays a registration fee ($150 in 2019) that supports the infrastructure of the run: things like the rally door tags and window clings the cars wear, the route guides, and the cost of promoting the run itself like this web site, etc.

 Do I really have to solicit donations?
 Is the $500 number a requirement?

-It is the goal of each team to raise $500 for the partner charity, in 2016 this was the Synergy Project run by Valley Youth House.
+It is the goal of each team to raise $500 for the partner charity.
 The $500 number is a goal, not a requirement.
 Some will raise more, some less, some may raise nothing at all.
 Hopefully every team will be able to contribute something to this worthy cause, so it's all good.
 All donations are 100% tax deductible and go 100% to the charity.
 There are tips for fundraising and some useful printed flyers that you can download on our Fundraising Page.

 How is the run conducted?
 Do we all stay together?